What data do we store?

-Allstacks makes every effort to bring you insights about your organization without storing any sensitive data.
+As a SOC2 Type II certified organization, Allstacks makes every effort to bring you insights about your organization without storing any sensitive data.
 To that end, we only store metadata about your organization and your organization’s tools.
 We do not store full copies of source code, documentation, or private communication.
-Where our platform does inspect this data for analysis, it is collected, processed, and then immediately purged.
+Where our platform does inspect this data for analysis, it is transferred to the server, processed, and then immediately purged.
+This data is processed totally in memory and never written to disk.
 We do not access or store private communication.

-From each of your tools, we do store the following data for data presentation:
+From each of your tools, we do store the following data for the purpose of data presentation:

 - Usernames and/or email addresses,

 - Repository Metadata (including: Project identifying information and statistics, pull request identifying information and statistics, commit identifying information and statistics, and issue identifying information and statistics),

 - Project Management Metadata (including project identifying information and statistics, issue identifying information and statistics, and user access statistics).

 - Unstructured communication on public forums and channels (Messages and comments)

 - Login name, screen name, nickname, or handle

 - Full Source Code or Full source code comments